smbjorklund/media_update/doc/hints.md

     <?php
     $options['yes'] = TRUE;

-We use git for our files and throw-away databases, so it usually doesn't matter if drush overwrite some files.
+We use git for our files and throw-away databases, so it usually doesn’t matter if drush overwrite some files.
 Skipping manual confirmation on all the "Are you sure?" prompts is a time saver.

 ## Postgres